mlaveaux/merc/README.md

 Compilation requires at least rustc version 1.85.0 and we use 2024 edition rust.
 Then the toolset can be build using `cargo build`, by default this will build in `dev` or debug mode, and a release build can be obtained by passing `--release`.
 Several tools will be build that can be found in the `target/{debug, release}` directory.
 The `GUI` tools have to be build separatedly by running the build from the `tools/gui` directory.

-## Features
+## Tools

  - merc-lts implement various bisimulation reductions.
- - merc-ltsgraph is a GUI
+ - merc-ltsgraph is a GUI to visualize LTSs.

 ## Related Work